rails/rails/guides/source/active_record_callbacks.md

 This guide teaches you how to hook into the life cycle of your Active Record objects.

-After reading this guide and trying out the presented concepts, we hope that you'll be able to:
+After reading this guide, you will know:

-* Understand the life cycle of Active Record objects
+* The life cycle of Active Record objects.
-* Create callback methods that respond to events in the object life cycle
+* How to create callback methods that respond to events in the object life cycle.
-* Create special classes that encapsulate common behavior for your callbacks
+* How to create special classes that encapsulate common behavior for your callbacks.

 --------------------------------------------------------------------------------